Alex Rodriguez Takes Time From His Baecation With Jennifer Lopez To Share A Quote About Soulmates On Instagram

 During their cover story for Vanity Fair, the two recounted the meeting that led to their relationship, with J.lo remembering she was afraid to talk to her now-boyfriend when she saw him while filming her NBC show Shades of Blue.
 While she has a reputation for being both fierce and fearless, the 49-year-old multi-talented artist said when approaching men she is the “shyest person.”
 Once the two did connect, though, they soon learned they were highly compatible.

-“We are very much twins,” he told the magazine.
 “We’re both Leos; we’re both from New York; we’re both Latino and about 20 other things.”

 The “On The Floor” singer agreed with her beau’s sentiments during their interview.

 “I understand him in a way that I don’t think anyone else could,” she chimed.

 “And he understands me in a way that no one else could ever.”